 Your other option is to ask your hotel or Airbnb if they provide a parking space with your accommodation.

 Does Cinque Terre have beaches?

 Cinque Terre isn’t really known for its beaches, but when the hot summer sun hits you, I am sure you won’t mind a dip in the crystal clear, turquoise sea.

 - Monterosso has the best beach of all towns.
 It’s the only sandy beach here, with all sun umbrellas and deckchairs.

-- Vernazza has a small rocky beach, perfect to take a dip after you walked all day.
-You can reach it by passing under the cliff face, after turning off from the main street of Vernazza.
+- Vernazza has a small rocky beach, perfect for taking a dip after you walk all day.
+You can reach it by passing under the cliff face after turning off from the main street of Vernazza.

 - Riomaggiore has a rocky beach made of pebbles.
 To reach it, you need to come out from the train station tunnel, go to the harbor and turn left.
 Follow the only road next to the cliff edge.
 This beach is quite big and picturesque.
 Perfect if you love jumping in the sea from big rocks.

 Is it too crowded in Cinque Terre?

 The rising popularity of this incredible area has caused an endless procession of tourists in tiny little towns that aren’t necessarily ready for the masses.
 But does this mean it’s too crowded to visit?
 It can be, especially in the summer, but if you pick your timing wisely, you can still enjoy this unspoiled location.

 Avoid visiting in July and August if you can.
 And try to stay for at least one night.
 A lot of tourists come here for daily trips, which means that if you can wake up early, you will have more chances to have Cinque Terre for yourself.